Homeowners' Association: What you Need to Know (Unpublished)Posted by Kevin Hughes on (Unpublished)

 So, what is an HOA and what are they all about?
 What do you need to know?

-Boise Idaho's shrinking home inventory has prompted many to turn to new construction, and with budding neighborhoods come budding HOAs, an organization in a planned community or subdivision that creates and enforces rules for all the homes and properties within its jurisdiction.
-When you hear that, you're likely to form an opinion pretty quickly.
+Boise, Idaho's shrinking home inventory has prompted many to turn to new construction, and with budding neighborhoods come budding Homeowners Associations, organizations in a planned community or subdivision that create and enforce rules for all the homes and properties within their jurisdiction.
+What can you expect from these HOAs?

-Find out what the fees cover.
-Does it include payment for things like water, trash pick-up, sewer services and cable TV?
+- Does the payment include things like water, trash pick-up, sewer services and cable TV?

-Compare dues for the community you're considering buying into to the average dues of the area.
+Compare dues for the community you're considering to the average fees you can find in the area.
 If the community has amenities such as a fitness center or pool, you will have to pay for them whether you use them or not.
 There also may be rules about guests and their use of these amenities.

+Sometimes, these rules can be changed or amended.
+HOA meetings are by practice open to any homeowner in the community.
+Participating in these meetings can help influence your neighborhood or complex for the better.
 You can even request a copy of minutes from the last HOA meeting or ask to sit in on one.
 This can be very telling to the policies of the HOA.
 You'll do well to know what, if any, current conflicts there are and what has happened in the past, and what their process is of solving conflicts.
 While we'd like to think that HOAs are devoid of drama and petty politics, it can still be an issue.
-It can be particularly helpful if you can talk to some of the building's current owners-ones who aren't on the board.
+It can be particularly helpful if you can talk to some of the current owners -- ones who aren't on the board.
 HOAs can be managed by a private company or by building residents who fill the position as volunteers.
 Either way, you don't want to end up getting into something you didn't bargain for.

 Homeowners' associations can both fill the role as your best friend, or your worst enemy.
 There are many pro's and con's involved with any HOA.
 The bottom line is that it's more important than ever to be well acquainted with the HOA rules and fees before it's too late to go back.
 Your agent will be a great asset to you if you're deciding to buy a home that is subject to rules.